dimforge/ncollide/docs/geometric_representations.md

 # Dynamic shape representation

-In order to select the right algorithms for geometric queries on specific shapes, `ncollide` has to be able to distinguish different shapes from their types and they capabilities at runtime.
-As described by [another chapter](../geometric_queries) of this guide, there are two kinds of geometric queries: those that operate on a [single shape](../geometric_queries/#single-shape-queries) and those that operate on [two shapes](../geometric_queries/#pairwise-queries) simultaneously.
+In order to select the right algorithms for geometric queries on specific shapes, `ncollide` has to be able to distinguish at runtime different shapes from their types and they capabilities.
+As described by [another chapter](../geometric_queries) of this guide, there are two kinds of geometric
+queries: those that operate on a [single shape](../geometric_queries/#single-shape-queries) and those that operate on [two shapes](../geometric_queries/#pairwise-queries) simultaneously.
 In the first case, runtime algorithm selection is performed with the help of traits which can be easily implemented for user-defined shapes and exposed at runtime by a `Shape` trait-object.
 On the other hand, queries involving two shapes require more complex dispatch mechanisms that are not yet customizable by the user.
-.

-### The ShapeHandle
+### The shape handle
-Elements to inspect shape representation and capabilities are provided for each shape by implementing the `shape::Shape` trait.
-The `shape::ShapeHandle` structure is nothing more than a `Shape` trait-object wrapped into an `Arc`.
+Elements to inspect shape representation and capabilities are provided for each shape by implementing the `Shape` trait.
+The `ShapeHandle` structure is nothing more than a `Shape` trait-object wrapped into an `Arc`.

 | Method                    | Description |
 |--                         | --          |